In this tutorial, we learn how to install MySQL 8.0 on Ubuntu 16.04 (Xenial Xerus) from MySQL apt repository.

 Check MySQL 8.0 Service on Ubuntu 16.04

-To check mysql service, we can use service command
+To check the MySQL service, we can use the service command.

 sudo service mysql status